afrl-rq/OpenUxAS-bootstrap/README.md

   - a new spec should be added to `specs` to describe the new dependency (see [above](#anod-specs))
   - an entry in `specs/config/repositories.yaml` should be added for the new dependency (see [above](#anod-repositories))

-If the new dependency is on the "master" or "develop" branch of OpenUxAS, the dependency should be added to the "master" branch of OpenUxAS-bootstrap.
+If the new dependency is on the "develop" branch of OpenUxAS, the dependency should be added to the "develop" branch of OpenUxAS-bootstrap.

 If the new dependency is on another branch of OpenUxAS, the dependency should be added to a new branch of OpenUxAS-bootstrap of the same name.
 For example, in OpenUxAS, the "DAIDALUS_integration" branch depends upon the NASA well-clear library.